johnalison/WorkingPhilosophy/Lists.md

 - Incompleteness Theorem:     "There is more to truth that provability in the deductive system" /     Arithmetic truth out runs formal provability / Truth values of undecidable statements can be decided by embedding them in a richer structure.
 Also common practice of mathematicians, eg: invoke structures far richer than a statement they are trying to prove. /   - No consistent theory can prove its own consistency /
 - How can humans, physical organisms in a physical universe, have knowledge of a casually inert realm of abstract objects?
 - Ever since the French revolution, people throughout the world have gradually come to see both equality and freedom as fundamental values.
 Yet the two values contradict each other.
+- The more you examine your mind, the more you discover there is no fixed truth to who you are as a person.
+Your very efforts to improve your experince,  are generally what prevents you from understanding the depth and beauty of the most ordinary moments in life.
+To seek happiness in all the usual ways is to overlook it now.

 # What will be seen as right/wrong in future